Mdsomratakbor/Github-Tutorial/git-init.md

 `Transform the current directory into a Git repository.
 This adds a .git subdirectory to the current directory and makes it possible to start recording revisions of the project.`

 **git init "directory"**

+`Create an empty Git repository in the specified directory.
+Running this command will create a new subdirectory called containing nothing but the .git subdirectory.`

+`If you've already run git init on a project directory and it contains a .git subdirectory, you can safely run git init again on the same project directory.
+It will not override an existing .git configuration.`